peterhaefliger/hugo/content/blog/backtracking-algorithms.md

 Millions of repetions of the same small, simple step?
 Sounds like the perfect problem to write a program for!

 This type of algorithm is called [backtracking algorithm](https://en.wikipedia.org/wiki/Backtracking) as I remembered from the time I had once implemented a Sudoku solver in Ruby some 20 years earlier.
-[Sudoku](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms) is a very typical application of backtracking, as is [Eight Queens Problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle) with which the algorithm is usually illustrated in textbooks.
+[Sudoku](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms) is a very typical application of backtracking, as is the [Eight Queens Problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle) with which the algorithm is usually illustrated in textbooks.
 But the rainbow squares problem is equally well suited to illustrate backtracking, as I hope to have shown above.

 Test [link to a python program](/files/blog/backtracking-algorithms/askpython.py)